Sarkisov Links with centres space curves on smooth cubic surfaces: Preliminaries

 \begin{notation} Throughout the rest of the paper and unless otherwise stated, $C$ will be a smooth space curve and $\pi\colon X \map \PP^3$ will be the blow up of $\PP^3$ along $C$.
 We will denote by $f$ the numerical class of a fibre of $\pi$ over a point of $C$ and by $l$ the numerical class of the pullback of a general line in $\PP^3$.

-Dually in $\N^1(X)$, we will denote by $E$ the class of the $\pi$-exceptional divisor and by $H$ the class of the pullback a general hyperplane in $\PP^3$.
-These classes generated their respective vector spaces and the intersection matrix is determined by the relations: $H \cdot l = 1$, $H\cdot f = E\cdot f = 0$ and $E\cdot f = -1$.
+Dually in $\N^1(X)$, we will denote by $E$ the class of the $\pi$-exceptional divisor and by $H$ the class of the pullback of a general hyperplane in $\PP^3$.
+These classes generate their respective vector spaces and the intersection matrix is determined by the relations: $H \cdot l = 1$, $H\cdot f = E\cdot l = 0$ and $E\cdot f = -1$.
 Note that in this notation we have the relation: $K_X \sim -4H + E$. \end{notation}

-The Mori cone $\overline{\NE}(X)$ of $X$ is a two dimensional cone.
-One extremal ray is generated by the class of a fibre of $\pi$ over a point and is $K_X$-negative.
+The Mori cone $\overline{\NE}(X)$ of $X$ is a two dimensional cone, with one extremal ray generated by $f$ which is $K_X$-negative.
 Thus, whether or not $X$ is a weak Fano is determined by the sign of the second generating ray relative to the canonical divisor.

 By abuse of notation, we will also denote by $H$ and $l$ the classes of a hyperplane and a line in $\N^1(\PP^3)$ and $\N_1(\PP^3)$ respectively.